coswat/code-commenter/readme.md

 <h1>Code Commenter</h1>

-Code Commenter is plugin for Acode , this plugin allows you to comment/uncomment multiple lines of code at a time, supports various language's, templating engines and files
+Code Commenter is a Acode app plugin , this plugin allows you to comment/uncomment multiple lines of code at a time, supports various language's, templating engines, files, setting up custom keybindings and more.

 <details>
         <summary>
             <code><strong>v1.0.9</strong></code>
         </summary>
         <ul>
-         Checkout the Changelog section
+         Checkout the changelog.md
         </ul>
     </details>